-In August, the US State Department rolled out a new Iran Action Group that is designed to pressure Tehran and coordinate actions across the US government.
+In August the US State Department rolled out a new Iran Action Group that is designed to put pressure on Tehran and coordinate actions across the US government.

 By SETH J. FRANTZMANUpdated: SEPTEMBER 12, 2018 18:19